Jordan-Mark/conway/README.md

 # grid_project
-code that helps make grid based games and simulations!
+Simple js code that helps make grid based games and simulations!
 Conway's game of life is implemented by default.